 TEE is a new CPU’s security feature that offers another execution environment isolated from OS.
 TEE which is a security protected area is named as secure world, and the conventional OS runs in REE (Rich Execution Environment) named as normal world.
 The most popular TEEs are Intel SGX and Arm TrustZone. …

 Nuttapong Attrapadung is currently the Research Team Leader for the Cryptography Platform Research Team at the Cyber-Physical Security Research Center (CPSEC) of the National Institute of Advanced Industrial Science and Technology (AIST).
 He received his Ph.D. in Information and Communication Engineering from the University of Tokyo (Japan) in 2007.
 His research interests are in the area of cryptography and information security (especially public-key cryptography and multi-party computation).
 His specialized theme is attribute-based encryption.

 Kazuma Ohara obtained a Ph.D. degree from the University of Electro-Communications in 2019 and is currently a Senior Researcher in Cryptography Platform Research Team, National Institute of Advanced Industrial Science and Technology (AIST).
 He specializes in applied cryptography, in particular secure multi-party computation.

 1991, he joined Electrotechnical Laboratory(ETL), Ministry of International Trade and Industry (MITI).
 The laboratory moves to National Institute of Advanced Industrial Science and Technology (AIST).
-His current position is Senior Researcher of Cryptography Platform Research Team (CPRT), Cyber Physical Security Research Center (CPSEC), He got his doctor of Information science and engineering, form the University of Tokyo.
+His current position is Professor of Institute of Information Security (IISEC) and Joint Appointed Fellow of Cryptography Platform Research Team (CPRT), Cyber Physical Security Research Center (CPSEC), He got his doctor of Information science and engineering, form the University of Tokyo.

 His research interests are computer security, operating system, virtualization technology, TEE(Trusted Execution Environment)